 Data are collected directly from survey respondents.

-The Public Service Employee Survey was administered to all employees in the Public Service for which Treasury Board is the employer as well as employees of participating separate agencies.
-The survey was a census.
-The collection was done using an Electronic questionnaire.
-Each department and agency was responsible to provide a complete list of email addresses for their department.
-Email invitations were sent to each employee containing a unique password to access the survey questionnaire.
-Reminders were sent on a weekly basis to people not having responded to the survey.
-As soon as the respondent submitted their completed questionnaire, the data was transferred on STC internal network and then decrypted for processing.
-The respondent had the possibility to save their partially completed questionnaire and finish it later.
-Electronic collection was closed as of October 7, 2011.
+The Public Service Employee Survey was administered to active employees in organizations in the federal public service, for which Treasury Board is the employer, as well as in participating separate agencies.
+The survey was a census with voluntary participation.
+The collection was primarily done using an electronic questionnaire.
+Each department and agency was responsible for providing a complete list of email addresses for their department.
+Email invitations were sent to each employee with a valid email address containing a unique password to access the survey questionnaire.
+Reminders were sent on a weekly basis to those who have not responded to the survey.
+As soon as the respondent submitted their completed questionnaire, the data were transferred through Statistics Canada's internal network and then decrypted for processing.
+Respondents had the possibility to save their partially completed questionnaire and finish it later.

 View the Questionnaire(s) and reporting guide(s) .

-The data capture of the 6030 paper questionnaires received was done between September 2011 and October 2011.
+The data capture of the 3,280 paper questionnaires received was carried out between September 2014 and October 2014.
 The data were captured using imaging and automated data entry technology.
 A small proportion of questionnaires, those that could not be read by the optical scanners, were captured using heads-down keying by experienced operators.
 Questionable zones method with standard quality control measures were used to verify the error rate of the capture operations.
 For the Public Service Employee Survey, based on the quality control sample that was selected, it was determined that the overall data capture error rate did not exceed 0.5%.

-All 201,430 paper and electronic questionnaires received were processed the same way.
+All 182,165 paper and electronic questionnaires received were processed the same way.
 The data were processed by applying edit rules to identify missing, invalid or inconsistent data.
 Each question was examined to verify the presence of a valid code.
 If none was present then a "Not stated" response code of "9" was assigned.
-For example, an edit rule was also applied that examined the flow of data from Question 54 to Question 55.
-Depending on the response to Question 54, superfluous data that did not respect the flow of data were eliminated and coded as "Valid Skip".
+For example, an edit rule was also applied that examined the flow of data from Question xx to Question xy.
+Depending on the response to Question xx, superfluous data that did not respect the flow of data were eliminated and coded as a "Valid Skip".

-The weight calculated for the Public Service Employee Survey can be thought of as re-weighting the respondents so that the respondent and population distributions have the same overall distribution with respect to the department/agency and the aggregate occupational group.
+The weight for the Public Service Employee Survey is calculated so that the respondent and population distributions have the same overall distribution with respect to the department/agency and the aggregate occupational group.

 Simply put, if 20% of the employees in a department or agency are in a particular aggregate occupational group, then the weight ensures that this aggregate occupational group represents 20% of the number of respondents when tabulating the data.
 In other words, the weight compensates for the over and under representation of aggregate occupational groups within each federal department/agency.
 For aggregate occupational groups that were over represented within the department/agency, the weights are smaller than one.
 For aggregate occupational groups that were under represented within the department/agency, the weights are greater than one.
 That is, if the weight is larger than one then each person represents, besides himself or herself, other persons who did not respond.
 This weight indicates that the aggregate occupational group was under represented within the department/agency.
 For example, if the weight is 2, each person represents 2 persons in the population.